MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

     where,
     - {Azure AD AppId} is the app ID you created when you registered your app in Azure AD.
 It's the GUID.
-    - {{Subdomain}.app ID URI} is the application ID URI that you registered when creating scope in Azure AD.
+    - subdomain.example.com is the application ID URI that you registered when creating scope in Azure AD.

 4. Update the app ID from Azure AD in the **id** property.
 5. Update the subdomain URL in the following properties: